 - Growth markets, segments & audiences

-- Data on consumer & commercial fitness equipment segments
+- Data on fitness trackers, apps & gym equipment segments

 - Outlook & evidence-based predictions for the future of the industry